Doanmyvan/Sale_and_Supply_Chain_of_Business_Performacne_Powebi_Data_visualization/README.md

 ## 🔍 Key Insight:

-1️⃣Between 2014 and 2017, the company experienced consistent revenue growth; however, profit margins remained low due to high operational costs, particularly expenses related to furniture, such as tables and chairs, as well as phone equipment.
+1. Between 2014 and 2017, the company experienced consistent revenue growth; however, profit margins remained low due to high operational costs, particularly expenses related to furniture, such as tables and chairs, as well as phone equipment.
+2. the "table" had the second-highest product return rate (9%) and generated negative profit

-2️⃣The Western region generated the highest sales volume and also recorded the highest return rate, 15% of total orders in that area, despite having shorter average delivery times compared to other regions.
+3. **The Western region** generated the highest sales volume and also recorded the **highest return rate**, 15% of total orders in that area, despite having **the shortest average delivery times** compared to other regions.

-3️⃣ In 2017, the company served a total of 793 customers, achieving a remarkable retention rate of 99.4%.
+4. In 2017, the company served a total of 793 customers, achieving a remarkable retention rate of 99.4%.
 This translated to an average profit of $361 per customer.
 The Consumer segment accounted for the largest share of total business sales.

-4️⃣The company implemented an effective cross-selling strategy, resulting in over 95% of customers purchasing multiple products.
+5. The company implemented an effective cross-selling strategy, resulting in over 95% of customers purchasing multiple products.

  ## ✒️ Data-driven action plan:

-💡Reduce high costs in furniture and equipment to improve profit margins despite revenue growth.
+1. Reduce high costs in furniture and equipment to improve profit margins despite revenue growth.
+2. **Consider to remove “table” from product list.**

-💡Investigate high return rates in the West region to enhance product and service quality.
+3. **Investigate high return rates in the West region to enhance product and service quality.**

-💡Capitalize on strong retention and Consumer segment dominance with targeted loyalty strategies.
+4. Capitalize on strong retention and Consumer segment dominance with targeted loyalty strategies.

-💡 Expand cross-selling efforts using data-driven product bundling and personalized offers.
+5. Expand cross-selling efforts using data-driven product bundling and personalized offers.

 ## 📸 Full Dashboard View
 ![20250715-183923](https://github.com/user-attachments/assets/e01debfc-47d0-4ad3-8e7e-ccd481b0d4b4)